Tokyo Marathon

 Medical withdrawals do not qualify for a refund, though documentation may be requested for record-keeping

-The flat, fast course passes iconic Tokyo landmarks including the Tokyo Tower area, the Imperial Palace, Ginza, and finishes near Tokyo Station and the Marunouchi business district.
+The flat, fast course passes iconic Tokyo landmarks including Ginza, the Imperial Palace area, Asakusa, and finishes near Tokyo Station and the Marunouchi business district.

 Community